The Early Years Foundation Stage

 • Expressive arts and design.

 Parents sign permission slips for me to observe and make assessments on children’s development.
 I use these to draw up individual plans and summaries which include things that you can do at home.
-With your permission I also share these with nurseries that your children attend so that we can all be work together.
+With your permission I also share these with nurseries that your children attend so that we can all work together.
 Children generally follow a set pattern of development; however, they may not all pass through at the same rate and by doing these observations and sharing the information with you as the parent and with the nursery or reception class any problems can be picked up and dealt with.
 Likewise children who are excelling can have their learning extended further.

 Providing loving, safe, professional, and appropriate developmental care for your children